sinemistoktas/android-weather_app/README.md

 ### Current Functionality

 **Main Screen**: Displays comprehensive weather information
+- **Current Location**:
-- **Current Location**: Automatically detected via GPS with reverse geocoding
+  - Automatically detected via GPS with reverse geocoding using **Geocoder** provided by Android.
+  - Permission dialog shown to access the location information of the user.
+Permission dialog shown at the beginning.
+If the user do not want the app to acces their current location, they can still use the app with other cities.
+When user wants to access the current location information still, the permission dialog shown again to gain access.

 - **City Selection**: Dropdown menu allows choosing from:
   - Current detected location (default)
   - Major world cities: Paris, Berlin, London, Tokyo, New York, İstanbul, Barcelona, Amsterdam